Start Electric Service

 DO NOT BEGIN INSTALLATION OF SERVICE ENTRANCE FACILITIES UNTIL A BUCKEYE REC ENGINEERING REPRESENTATIVE MEETS YOU ON-SITE.

 Once all the above is received, we will contact you for an onsite meeting with the landowner, the applicant, or the qualified electrician that will be performing the work (preferably, all parties) to determine the method of service.
-Important decisions will be made during the course of this meeting.
+Important decisions will be made during this meeting.
 Having someone else meet the engineering staker generally creates delays and misunderstandings.
 From this meeting, a cost will be determined.
-Once the cost has been determined, you will receive a letter stating these costs.
+Once the cost has been determined, they will be communicated via an Aid to Construction (ATC) letter.

 - - A right-of-way easement, signed by the landowner